rubymonsters/ruby-for-beginners/29_other_methods.md

 # Lots of other methods

-If you look at the methods that are defined on strings and arrays, then you'll find quite a bunch of method names that look like they are doing exactly what their names describe.
+If you look at the methods that are defined on strings and arrays (e.g. run `[].methods.sort` or `{}.methods.sort` in IRB), then you'll find quite a bunch of method names that look like they are doing exactly what their names describe.

 For example, some of the things you can do with strings are: